News

 The day ended with two consecutive “Path in Science Presentations” by Amanda Linke and JP Flores.
 Amanda and JP each presented on how they originally engaged in research, their inspirations for pursuing a PhD, and general advice for finding your passions.
 Additionally, during our wrap-up session we let students know about research opportunities offered at UNC for high schoolers and undergraduates.

-We had a fantastic time hosting Panther Creek High School students & are very appreciative of our science ambassadors and RosettaCommons!
+We had a fantastic time hosting Panther Creek High School students & are very appreciative of our science ambassadors and RosettaCommons (sponsor)!

 MICROSCOPES, COMPUTATIONAL METHODS, & SOCIAL MEDIA CONTEST